Rise of the Tomb Raider: Release

 The game was supported by downloadable content, and its first post-launch update was released on December 4, a month after the game's initial release.
 It introduced an endurance mode, with elements of a survival game as Lara hunts and crafts items while facing hidden dangers and environmental hazards.
 The first story add-on, Baba Yaga: The Temple of the Witch, was released on January 26, 2016 for Xbox One.
 Cold Darkness Awakened, the third DLC, which was released on March 29, 2016, introduced a horde mode in which Lara fights waves of infected enemies.
 A Rise of the Tomb Raider: 20 Year Celebration edition was released for PlayStation 4 on October 11, 2016.
 The edition (developed by Nixxes Software and Crystal Dynamics) adds several new features, including a classic outfit inspired by Tomb Raider III; cooperative gameplay for endurance mode; Blood Ties, a combat-free mode in which Lara explores Croft Manor; and Lara's Nightmare, in which players fight infected enemies in the manor.
 The DLC was free of charge to season-pass holders.
-To promote the 20 Year Celebration edition, the marketing team hung a jeep from the side of a building in Times Square.
+To promote the 20 Year Celebration edition, the marketing team hung a Jeep from the side of a building in Times Square.
 Blood Ties supported PlayStation VR when 20 Year Celebration was released, and Oculus Rift and HTC Vive were supported on December 6, 2017.
 Feral Interactive released the game for macOS and Linux in April 2018.
+Aspyr released the 20 Year Celebration edition on the Nintendo Switch 2 in June 2026.